oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 In the discovery response, we have the endpoints for the authorization and token requests which we'll use in the following steps.
 We also have a user info endpoint to query for user information and endpoints to validate the ID token.
 If you find the property for `claims_supported`, you'll see the claims cover various identifying information about the user.

-## Debug the Authorization Code and Token requests
+## Debug the authorization code and token requests

 We can see this OAuth flow using the [OpenID Connect Debugger](https://oidcdebugger.com/) tool.
 Open the site on a browser with good developer debugging capabilities.
 You'll see something like this:

-{% img blog/spa-auth-tokens/oidc-debugger.jpg alt:"OIDC Debugger site showing form fields" width:"800" %}{: .center-image }
+{% img blog/spa-auth-tokens/oidc-debugger.jpg alt:"OIDC debugger site showing form fields" width:"800" %}{: .center-image }

 Some fields are pre-populated, which is helpful.
 Add the other key information needed:
 * **Authorize URI (required)** - the authorize endpoint from the discovery doc